Lee Ufan – The Beauty of Emptiness

 Artist Nobuo Sekine and his friends, such as Susumu Koshimizu and Katsuro Yoshida, created a piece for the Sumu Rikyu Park Contemporary Sculpture Exhibition (Kobe 1968).
 The work, called Phase – Mother Earth, which consists of a 2.7m dug hole in the ground, was the start of Mono-ha’s hey-day.
 Den-en Chofu Seseragi Park’s 2008 exhibition saw the piece recreated.

-The artists present natural and industrial materials either on their own or in combinations.
-Most of the artworks are sculptures or installations and they reduce objects to a primary form.
-Because it was experimental and often site-specific pieces were usually destroyed since the artists couldn’t (or wouldn’t) preserve them.
+Most of the artworks created within the movement are sculptures or installations which reduce objects to a primary form.
+The artists present both natural and industrial materials either on their own or in combinations.
+The experimental and often site-specific pieces were usually destroyed since the artists couldn’t (or wouldn’t) preserve them after the initial presentation.

-Lee Ufan was a very significant part of the Mono-ha movement.
+Lee Ufan was a very significant member of the Mono-ha movement.
 Nobuo Sekine introduced him to the other artists in his circle and their collaborations shaped the Mono-ha aesthetic.

-Lee Ufan theorised and popularised Mono-ha.
+Ufan theorized and popularized Mono-ha.
 His writing and artworks suggest that space and location are crucial to the meaning of an object, and vice-versa.

 As a painter, sculptor, poet and philosopher, all of Ufan’s work draws our attention to emptiness.
 Blank spaces on a canvas, for example, or untouched areas between two parts of a sculpture.
 These (non) parts have a huge impact on how we experience a work of art.

-The formula “What you see is what you don’t see” challenges Frank Stella‘s famous Minimalist slogan “what you see is what you see.”
+The formula followed by the artist: “What you see is what you don’t see” challenges Frank Stella‘s famous Minimalist slogan “What you see is what you see.”

-One of Lee Ufan’s most well known works is his Relatum series, which he has been creating since the 1960s.
-The installations comprise stones in relation with other objects, for example iron plates.
+One of Ufan’s most well-known works is his Relatum series, which he has been creating since the 1960s.
+The installations comprise stones in relation to other objects, for example, iron plates.
 The term “relatum” is a radical idea that suggests that art is not an object but a network of relationships.